OriginalTT/weather_app/README.md

 - Styling: This project enhanced my skills in CSS, especially with dynamic styling based on state and implementing custom scrolling behavior.
 I also learned some specific techniques, such as the use of gradiant overlay on top of the image to improve the usability.

 - Error Handling: I learned the importance of handling error cases while making API calls and how to provide feedback to the user in such cases.

+## Acknowledgements

+I used GPT-4 to work on this project.